notable Gambian musical bands playing or have played in the

-Kololi is a small new settlement in the western part of the Gambia
+Kololi is a small new settlement in the western part of the

-prowess and explosive lyrics is generally
+gem whose artistic prowess and explosive lyrics is generally

 appreciated, if not envied by many young Gambians.

-As the first rap group to release an album, Black Nature is the flag
+As the first rap group to release an album, Black Nature is

-overlooked, when one of the group's most
+points were nearly overlooked, when one of the group's most

 adored vocalists, Mystic MC suddenly left the Gambia for Denmark.

 was bound to disintegrate.

-When the first national television signals zoomed the airwaves in the
+When the first national television signals zoomed the airwaves

-white elephant project poised for the slammer.
+as yet another white elephant project poised for the slammer.

 - Gambia Radio & Television Service

 - would soon be the repository of entertainment and benchmark

 of Gambia's music promotion.